plantingspace/plantingspace.github.io/mangrove.md

 With the advent of the internet, it became possible to leverage a much larger group of people for this purpose.
 Forums and online communities sprung up where people from all over the world could share their opinions and experiences with millions of Internet users, influencing each others' decisions through online word-of-mouth.

-As the world is growing more complex, so are the choices that we have to make each day.
+The world is growing more complex, and so are the choices that we have to make each day.
 The number of services, products, media outlets, books, travel destinations, websites, apps, is growing, and it takes more effort to navigate the global range of offerings.

-So, when wanting to buy something of value today, we increasingly look up information online, and we search for other people's opinions in order to minimize our risk of not getting what we are looking for (research studies performed by [IMC](https://spiegel.medill.northwestern.edu/online-reviews/) or  [BrightLocal](https://www.brightlocal.com/research/local-consumer-review-survey/#methodology) have quantified this trend).
+We increasingly look up information online when we want to buy something or go somewhere, and we actively search for other people's opinions in order to form our own (research studies performed by [IMC](https://spiegel.medill.northwestern.edu/online-reviews/) or  [BrightLocal](https://www.brightlocal.com/research/local-consumer-review-survey/#methodology) have quantified this trend).

 In addition, the opinions of customers in the form of online reviews have become crucial for businesses.
 Reviews can impact businesses' reputation, their ranking in search results, and even their profitability, as consumers are willing to pay more for products for which reviews are available.